Charles B. Roberts

 Charles Boyle Roberts (April 19, 1842 – September 10, 1899) was a U.S. Congressman from Maryland, serving the second district from 1875 to 1879.

 Roberts was born in Uniontown, Maryland, and graduated from Calvert College of New Windsor, Maryland, in 1861.
 He studied law, and was admitted to the bar in 1864, commencing practice in Westminster, Maryland.
 He was elected as a Democrat to the Forty-fourth and Forty-fifth Congresses (March 4, 1875 – March 3, 1879), and was chairman of the Committee on Accounts (Forty-fourth and Forty-fifth Congresses).
 He was elected Attorney General of Maryland in 1883, serving one term.
 He was elected associate judge of the fifth judicial district in 1891.
-He was soon thereafter appointed chief judge of the district to fill the vacancy caused by the death of Judge Miller, and, in 1893, was elected for the full term of 15 years.
+He was soon thereafter appointed chief judge of the district to fill the vacancy caused by the death of Judge Miller, thereby automatically becoming a member of the state's highest court, the Maryland Court of Appeals.
+In 1893, was elected for the full term of 15 years.
 Roberts died in Westminster in 1899, and is interred in the Catholic Cemetery.